grantmcdermott/arch-tips/README.md

 # Arch Linux tips

-Change and customization log on my Arch Linux system
+Changelog and customization tips for my Arch Linux system, which is running on a Dell Precision 5530 laptop (same machine as the [XPS 15 (9570)](https://wiki.archlinux.org/index.php/Dell_XPS_15_9570).)
+If nothing else, it's a record of things I tend to forget.

 <!-- TOC depthFrom:2 depthTo:3 withLinks:1 updateOnSave:1 orderedList:0 -->